-You can find out how to choose and register with a GP on NHS Choices.
+You can find out how to choose and register with a GP on the NHS website.

 How do I find an NHS dentist?

-The service finder on NHS Choices enables you to find local NHS services, including dentists.
+The service finder on the NHS website enables you to find local NHS services, including dentists.
 You will need to contact the dental practice directly and check whether they are currently accepting NHS patients.

 Which dental treatments are available on the NHS?

 All treatment that is, in your dentist’s opinion, clinically necessary to protect and maintain good oral health is available on the NHS.
-For more information visit NHS Choices.
+For more information visit the NHS website.

 How do I apply for a European Health Insurance Card?

 A valid European Health Insurance Card (EHIC) gives you the right to access state-provided healthcare during a temporary stay in another European Economic Area (EEA) country or Switzerland.
-Learn about the EHIC and how to apply or renew on NHS Choices.
+Learn about the EHIC and how to apply or renew on the NHS website.